ejmahler/strength_reduce/README.md

 When the divisor is not known at compile time, this yields a 5x-10x speedup for integer division and modulo operations, with a small amortized setup cost.

-Although this library can speed up any division or modulo operation, it's intended for hot loops like the example below, where a division is repeated hundreds of times in a loop, but the divisor remains unchanged.
+This library is intended for hot loops like the example below, where a division is repeated hundreds of times in a loop, but the divisor remains unchanged.
+There is a setup cost associated with creating stength-reduced division instances, so using strength-reduced division for 1-2 divisions is not worth the setup cost.
+The break-even point differs by use-case, but appears to typically be around 5-10 for u8-u32, and 30-40 for u64.

 `strength_reduce` is `#![no_std]`